chjj/blessed/README.md

 - __sendFocus__ - Send focus events after mouse is enabled.
 - __warnings__ - Display warnings (such as the output not being a TTY, similar to ncurses).
+- __forceUnicode__ - Force blessed to use unicode even if it is not detected via terminfo, env variables, or windows code page.

 ##### Properties: